FlaskSimpleAuth Recipes

 How-to use LDAP/AD authentication?

 The AD password checking model is pretty strange, as it requires to send the clear password to the authentication server to check whether it is accepted.
-To do that:
+To do that at the library level:

 def check_login_password_with_AD_server(login: str, password: str) -> bool|None: